amirul1994/devops/docker networking/README.md

 **sudo apt install iproute2 net-tools iputils-ping tcpdump -y**

+Enable ip forwarding

+**sysctl -w net.ipv4.ip_forward=1**

+[If to make permanent changes that survive a reboot, you need to edit the /etc/sysctl.conf file or files in the /etc/sysctl.d/ directory.
+You can add the line net.ipv4.ip_forward = 1 to these files to enable IP forwarding permanently.
+After adding the line, you can apply the changes immediately by running sudo sysctl -p.
+This command loads in sysctl settings from the /etc/sysctl.conf file or /etc/sysctl.d/ directory.]

 In Linux, it is possible to create a custom namespace.
 I shall create two network namespaces and name them ‘red’ and ‘green’.

 **sudo ip netns add red**